minettiandrea/sample-analyzer/README.md

 ![overtones](/screenshots/poly.png)

 ### Alternate view of polyrhythms & BPM
-Polyrhythms can be easily represented using a rule that fits perfectly visual representation
+Polyrhythms can be easily represented using a rule that fits perfectly visual representation.
+To be considered such, polyrhythms shouldn't be derived one from the other.
 ## Conclusions